 Whenever we go on a picnic or spend a day at the beach we never have a tote bag to carry the food and toys in.
 I found this great tutorial for Inspired Wren’s Lined Tote Bag, but it was too small.
 With the help of an article discussing how to sew boxed corners I decided to sew a larger version of the Inspired Wren’s bag.

-For this bag, enter these measurements in the spreadsheet:
+enter these measurements in the spreadsheet: